jschhie/Weather-App/README.md

 # Flask Weather Web App

 See the weather reports for different cities, using <a href="https://openweathermap.org/">OpenWeatherMap</a> API and optionally remove queried cities from view later.
+Simple web application to experiment with APIs.

 # Set Up
 (Assuming in Terminal)